 Slack is one of the many tools that’s been pivotal in this change to remote working.
 It was launched back in 2013 and has seen tremendous growth in users and companies adopting the tool.
 Today, it boasts over 12 million users and is set to continue growing!

-But email works, right?
+But E-mail works, right?

-It does… but have you been a victim of the never ending “reply all” email chain?
+We’ve all heard the saying ‘if it ain’t broke, don’t fix it’ – however, when there is space for vast improvements, it’s hard not to.
+For instance, have you been a victim of the never ending “reply all” email chain?
 Or been missed off an email when you really shouldn’t have?
 Even worse than that, you might have been part of a meeting that could have just been an email (you know the ones…).
 I can tell you are nodding your head!
 Well, this is where Slack comes to the rescue.

 Through using Slack, teams can keep up to date on projects, share files and interact in real-time.
 There are numerous websites, blogs and articles explaining why people love Slack and the reasons they embrace it.
-We’ve narrowed down the core benefits to
+We’ve narrowed down the core benefits to:

 - Organising by channel – the ability to place everything into dedicated public or private channels is a real plus.
 These channels could be topic based, project related or just a team group chat.